-On the outskirts of the city, it is possible to explore the totally untouched rainforest, which occupies an area of 340,000 square meters and is home to extraordinary plant species.
+On the outskirts of the city, I explored the totally untouched rainforest, which occupies an area of 340,000 square meters and is home to extraordinary plant species.
 Equally enchanting is the beach around Bathsheba, where annual surfing competitions are held.

 6. Andromeda Garden

 The Umbrella palm tree in the Andromeda Garden is one of the largest palm trees in the world.
 In addition, there are orchids, ferns, hibiscus, bougainvillea, begonias, and cacti.
 The fragrance in the garden is pervasive, and the fragrance of the flowers also attracts the dancing of butterflies in the garden, which is harmonious.
 The colorful flowers and plants in the garden attract children to explore, love, and protect nature.

-5. Bridgetown Synagogue
+7. Bridgetown Synagogue

-The synagogue is located in Bridgetown, the capital of Barbados.
+This synagogue is located in Bridgetown, the capital of Barbados.
 Bridgetown Synagogue is known as one of the Seven Wonders of Barbados.
 It was built in the 17th century, destroyed by a hurricane in 1831, and then rebuilt in 1929.

 This is a beautiful Gothic architecture, which is characterized by high spires, pointed arches, large windows, and stained glass painted with biblical stories.
 The design of the synagogue has pointed vaults, flying buttresses, and slender.

-6. Farley National Park
+8. Farley National Park

-Here you can also admire the ruins of the palace built by the British prince in 1861.
+I enjoyed and admired the ruins of the palace built by the British prince in 1861.
 Although it was a long time ago, the ruins are fairly well preserved and full of historical beauty.

-7. Barbados Wildlife Sanctuary
+9. Barbados Wildlife Sanctuary

 The vendors along the center of the avenues offering customers fresh fruit and vegetables are also a distinctive feature of the city.
 There are also fishermen with fresh fish.